-- We recall that every proposal within the Spanish CAT scheme must be led by a principal investigator (PI) affiliated to a Spanish Institution.
+- We recall that every proposal within the Spanish CAT scheme must be led by a principal investigator (PI) affiliated to an Institution in Spanish soil.

 - The start and end of the semester change with telescope as illustrated next:

 - NOT, TNG, Mercator: October – March.